sarahquadri/Examples/Readme.md

 ASA Datathon
 =============

-This repository contains the code and data (untar the data dir) for the ASA 2014 Datathon entry for myself, Brian Hamlin and Sarah Quandri
+This repository contains the code and data (untar the data dir) for the ASA 2014 Datathon entry for myself, [Brian Hamlin](http://ct.light42.com/) and [Sarah Quadri](https://github.com/sarahquadri)